lemmtopia/lemonic/README.md

 # lemonic

-Lemonic is yet another library to enjoy game programming.
+**lemonic is yet another library to enjoy game programming.**

+lemonic is a raylib clone.
+Hopefully it will be useful for you due to it's simplicity and ease to set up.

+---

+## Features
+- Easy to use and setup
+- Written in plain old C99 using snake_case notation
+- Software rendering with a fully functional framebuffer
+- PPM support
+- **Free and open source**

 ## Installation